OggettoWeb/RoomZoom/README.rst

 Compatibility
 -------------

-Works on Magento Community edition 1.5 or higher Enterprise edition not tested.
+Works on Magento Community edition 1.5 or higher.

+Enterprise edition not tested.

 Examples